gautamdb/gautamdb.github.io/README.md

 [Upper bound for number of days I walk this earth](https://www.wolframalpha.com/input?i=%28number+of+days+until+17.12.2113%29%2F%281+day%29)

-(In due time, you will be able to find a more professional website which I will link to here, this will be around the time I am completing my PhD.)
+In due time, you will be able to find a more professional website which I will link to here, this will be around the time I am completing my PhD.

+Here my [Bachelor's thesis](https://www.mathi.uni-heidelberg.de/~geodyn/teaching/Theses/BA_2016_Gautam%20Dilip%20Banhatti%20(Albers).pdf) and here my [Master's thesis](https://www.mathi.uni-heidelberg.de/~geodyn/teaching/Theses/MA_2020_Gautam%20Dilip%20Banhatti%20(Albers).pdf).